OLIVER-LOMANAT/Neutracker-application/README.md

 ![screenshot](form.png)

 ## Contribution

 Contributions are welcome!

 **Fork the repo, make your changes, and submit a PR.**

 ## MIT License

+COPYRIGHT AND OWNERSHIP NOTICE

-Copyright (c) 2025 daganeabdul
+© Copyright 2025 Oliver Ekenp.
+All Rights Reserved.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

- Author’s

-  **Abdulrahman Dagane**

-  **Nate Kungu**

-  **Oliver  Ekeno**
+This software, including its source code, documentation, and all associated files (the "Work"), is the intellectual property of Oliver Ekenp.
+The Work is protected by copyright law and international treaties.

+No part of the Work may be copied, modified, distributed, published, sold, sublicensed, or used for any purpose, commercial or non-commercial, without the express prior written permission of the author, Oliver Ekenp.

+Any unauthorized use, reproduction, or distribution of this Work is strictly prohibited and will constitute a violation of copyright law.
+Legal action may be pursued to the fullest extent possible.

+For permission requests, please contact the author directly.

 # Neutracker-application